uberskier/ReadMe/ReadMe.rst

 ~~~~

 * **What types of games can Cheat Engine edit?**
-   * Cheat Engine works with almost any game that does not server sided values.
+   * Cheat Engine works with almost any game that does not use server sided values.
    * The variables have to be stored on your personal device to be edited.

 * **Why did all the addresses disappear?**